AbdelhalemKassara/Self_Leveling_Quadcopter/README.md

 These instructions will get you a flying drone.

 ### Prerequisites
-2 arduinos
+* 2 arduinos

-4 motors
+* 4 motors

-4 motorcontrollers
+* 4 motorcontrollers

-2 wireless receivers/transmitters
+* 1 wireless receivers
+* 1 wireless transmitters

 ### Installing
 Download the source code.